 ‘Where’s Rufus?’
-Search is on for a special teddy bear lost during airport shooting
+Search is on for a special Teddy bear lost during airport shooting

 In the middle of a violent frenzy Friday afternoon at Fort Lauderdale-Hollywood International Airport, after a gunman opened fire at a baggage claim terminal, Canadian traveler Kim Lariviere left behind a family member.

-Rufus, in his red hooded jumper, stayed behind at his seat near gate D8, where the Canadian family – on their way home from a weeklong cruise vacation aboard the MSC Divina out of Port Everglades -- was waiting to board a Delta Air Lines flight to Detroit.
+Rufus, in his red hooded jumper, stayed behind at his seat near gate D8, where the Canadian family — on their way home from a weeklong cruise aboard the MSC Divina out of Port Everglades — was waiting to board a Delta Air Lines flight to Detroit.

-Keeping him company were the Lariviere’s two teal book bags, open and spilling over; abandoned water bottles and bags abandoned by other travelers after shots rang out.
+Keeping him company were the Larivieres’ two teal book bags, open and spilling over; abandoned water bottles and bags forgotten by other travelers after shots rang out.

-Now, Lariviere is on a mission to be reunited with Rufus, the chocolate teddy bear that her father gave her 10-year-old daughter, Courtney, before he died.
+Now, Lariviere is on a mission to be reunited with Rufus, the chocolate brown Teddy bear that her father gave her 10-year-old daughter, Courtney, before he died.

 “Rufus has never been apart from my daughter and unfortunately she wasn’t able to grab him as we ran out.
 She hasn’t slept in three nights.
 She has barely eaten,” Lariviere said.
 “And I think he’s probably the most important thing we need back right now.”